triton-inference-server/client/README.md

 *This feature is currently in beta and may be subject to change.*

-Triton client plugin API allows you to register custom plugins with the Python clients.
-The API currently only allows you to add additional headers to the request before the request is sent to the network.
-This is useful if you have a gateway in front of Triton that requires extra headers for authentication or authorization.
-The Triton Server itself does NOT implement any authentication of authorization mechanisms.
+The Triton Client Plugin API lets you register custom plugins to add or modify request headers.
+This is useful if you have gateway in front of Triton Server that requires extra headers for each request, such as HTTP Authorization.
+By registering the plugin, your gateway will work with Python clients without additional configuration.
+Note that Triton Server does not implement authentication or authorization mechanisms.

 The plugin must implement the `__call__` method.
 The signature of the `__call__` method should look like below: